Abdulwahab-CS/Halaqat-Honien/README.md

  Desktop application for Halaqat Honien to manage their students &amp; teachers with MySql database

 It's Java based program intended for Halaqat Honien management system.<br>
-It's allow eaily management to all students and teachers within the Halaqat Honien.
+It's allow easily management for all students and teachers in Halaqat Honien.

 <h5># My program can be used by a teacher or by manager</h5>